US Dash Cam Laws By State 2024: Laws and Regulations

 In Maryland, it’s legal to use dash cams as long as you follow a couple of rules, including some very specific guidance around where you can put your dash cams:

-• Dash cams must be installed above the AS-1 line of a vehicle’s windshield, or within five inches of the top of the windshield, and no lower.
-Alternatively, dash cams can be installed in the bottom corner of the windshield, as long as they fit within a seven-inch square.
+• Alternatively, dash cams can be placed in the lower corner of the windshield, provided they fit within a seven-inch square.

 Massachusetts